darthidi0t/f5-waap-training/lab3/vpcSite.rst

    You will be able to observe several metrics about the health of the site.

-   In this deployment a VoltMesh node has been deployed into an existing VPC in our shared AWS lab environment.
+   In this deployment a Cloud Mesh node has been deployed into an existing VPC in our shared AWS lab environment.

 #.
 Browse back to "AWS VPC Sites"

-   VoltMesh nodes can also be deployed into VMWare and KVM environments as well through a site registration process.
+   Cloud Mesh nodes can also be deployed into VMWare and KVM environments as well through a site registration process.

-Exercise 2 (Optional): F5 Volterra Simulator
+Exercise 2 (Optional): F5 Distributed Cloud Simulator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 During this lab we will not deploy a new AWS VPC Site.
 If you would like to learn